Travel anxiety tips: How to manage fear of traveling

 by Kaiser Permanente |

-Parent holding their toddler and a toy airplane at the airport
+Parent showing toddler a toy airplane

 “Traveling can be fun but also stressful,” says Kaiser Permanente marriage and family therapist Anabel Basulto.
 “You have to plan where you’re going, pack, ask for permission from work — and if you’re going to a new country or new language, there’s a new culture.
 All of those things are added stressors.”